SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 Hoosac Range, and from the peak of
 [Mt Greylock](https://en.wikipedia.org/wiki/Mount_Greylock) were spectacular!
-(The [Bridge of Flowers](https://en.wikipedia.org/wiki/Bridge_of_Flowers_(bridge)) is also pretty great, though perhaps this was not the correct time of the year.)
+(The [Bridge of Flowers](https://en.wikipedia.org/wiki/Bridge_of_Flowers_(bridge)) is also quite spectacular in a different way, though perhaps this was not the correct time of the year.)

 At lower altitudes, Pontoosuc Lake and the view of the mountains from [The Clark](https://www.clarkart.edu/).
 (The photo doesn't _quite_ capture how beautiful the